cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

   <figcaption>Kyber and Dilithium</figcaption>
 </figure>

-So, while a sufficiently large key space is enough in the symmetric world, asymmetric ciphers need to be replaced to withstand attacks from quantum computers.
+So, while a sufficiently large key space is enough for AES, our asymmetric ciphers need to be replaced to withstand attacks from quantum computers.
 In 2016, the National Institute of Standards and Technology (NIST) launched a competition to identify quantum-resistant cryptographic algorithms.

 Electing algorithms through a competition has already proven successful in the past, as with AES and SHA-3.
 This approach attracts significant attention from experts, who do their best to uncover weaknesses.